2023-q3-nw-project-accelerator/users-app-assessment/README.md

-# How to running the application locally
+# How to run the application locally

 1. clone the repo to your local.
 2. run `npm install` to install, then `npm start` to start.